 In this scenario, there would be complex database management and administration tasks involved, such as data backup and recovery, automation, performance tuning, troubleshooting and monitoring, auditing and logging, reporting, and managing the data warehouse.
 Could one DBA possibly handle it all?
 This is where the specialized DBA roles come in handy.

 In this blog post, we want to give you a brief overview of the most common types of DBAs.
-For a more comprehensive look at the skills and abilities required for these three eight types of DBAs, download our white paper, The Many Different Types of DBAs.
+For a more comprehensive look at the skills and abilities required for these eight types of DBAs, download our white paper, The Many Different Types of DBAs.

 According to the white paper,